 Tara: New York Latin course instructor

-...my medical courses are necessary skills for my own academic success.
+...and integrating knowledge from my medical courses are necessary skills for my own academic success.
 And so, I am more than happy to share my study strategies, techniques, and tips with students.
 My strengths lie within the sciences (e.g. AP Biology, Biochemistry, AP Chemistry), followed by mathematics.
 I also enjoy teaching and tutoring Latin.
 Believe me when I say it's a beautiful language!
-During my pursuit of an M.D. degree, I have acquired a minor of Psychology, which has...
+During my pursuit of an M.D. degree, I have acquired a minor...

 Education & Certification